 The material is tough yet has lower grade hardness, thus allowing artisans to carve it into a broad range of fascinating objects and jewellery.
 Hardness is the ability of a material to resist abrasion while toughness denotes how well the material can resist fracturing when subjected to pressure.

 Jade in Singapore is used to fashion a selection of items such as vessels, plaques, jewellery, and sculptures.
 You will also find these objects in museums and private collections all over the world.

-Most lovers of jade jewellery in Singapore do not distinguish between the two forms of the stone, similar to several buyers of jade objects across the world.
+Most lovers of jade jewellery in Singapore do not distinguish between the two forms of the jade stones, similar to several other buyers of jade objects across the world.

-The primary colours associated with nephrite range from mild to dark green, although reddish, yellowish, white, and grey-green variations are also common.
+The primary colours associated with nephrite range from mild green to dark green, reddish, yellowish, white, and grey to grey-green variations are also common.